-- ✓ It is not on the list of Prohibited Calculators. - ✓ All applications, programs and documents have been removed or deactivated as described in the Prohibited Computer Applications, Programs and Documents section. - ✓ Proctors have made necessary modifications based on the Calculators Permitted with Modification section.

-1Calculators with a Computer Algebra System (CAS) can produce symbolic results.
-These calculators can manipulate algebraic expressions, performing operations such as factor, expand and simplify.
-In addition, calculators with CAS can give answers in exact form without numerical approximations (Wikipedia).
-Some examples of applications with CAS functionalities: all versions of Zoom-Math, APP4MATH, F2K, Allmath and Polynomials All in One.

-2Knowledgeable school staff may need to assist students in reinstalling or reactivating suppressed applications after testing is complete.
+- ✓ It is not on the list of Prohibited Calculators. - ✓ All applications, programs and documents have been removed or deactivated as described in the Prohibited Computer Applications, Programs and Documents section. - ✓ Proctors have made necessary modifications based on the Calculators Permitted with Modification section. - 1 Calculators with a Computer Algebra System (CAS) can produce symbolic results, manipulate algebraic expressions, perform operations such as factoring, expanding, and simplifying expressions.
+In addition, calculators with CAS can give answers in exact form without numerical approximations.
+Some examples of applications with CAS functionalities: all versions of Zoom-Math.
+APP4MATH.
+F2K.
+Allmath and Polynomials All in One. - 2 Knowledgeable school staff may need to assist students in reinstalling or reactivating suppressed applications after testing is complete.